kidx45/Tasks-Api/README.md

   - [Swagger UI](#3-swagger-ui)

 ### Overview <br>
-> **Task-api**: Task-api: This API was created with the goal of managing lists of tasks entering and leaving our database.
+> **Task-api**: This API was created with the goal of managing lists of tasks entering and leaving our database.
 It enables users
 > to create tasks and save them in the database of their choice (at this time, either in MySQL or Postgres), retrieve all tasks that are available
 > in the database, retrieve a task using its ID, update a task's contents (description, title, or both), and remove tasks from a database by their ID.